Behold, the mystery of the flipping scar, eyepatch, light source and hand wraps.

 - Cave Story plays this straight and averts it.

-- Played straight: The main character Quote always holds the current weapon in his left hand when facing right, and visa versa.
+- Played straight: The main character always holds the current weapon in his left hand when facing right, and visa versa.

 - Averted: Ballos has his white eye when facing left and red eye when facing right.